-- For information on how to view your case status online, visit VACourts.gov or our Case Information page.
+- For information on how to view your case status online, visit VACourts.gov.

 - Most likely, either you were tried in your absence or an arrest warrant was issued because you failed to appear in court.

 - If you were tried in your absence, find out what the sentence was in your case.
 If the fine is within your expectations, then all you need to do is pay the fine and costs within 30 calendar days to avoid suspension of your license for non-payment.
 Otherwise, continue reading below.

 - If an arrest warrant was authorized, see the Arrest Warrant section below.